Peak Tower

-The Peak Tower is a leisure and shopping complex located at Victoria Gap, near the summit of Victoria Peak on Hong Kong Island, Hong Kong.
-It also houses the upper terminal of the Peak Tram.
+The Peak Tower is a shopping complex located at Victoria Gap, near the summit of Victoria Peak on Hong Kong Island, Hong Kong.
+It also houses the upper terminal of the Peak Tram, a funicular railway.
 Both the Peak Tower and the Peak Tram are owned by the Hongkong and Shanghai Hotels group, the owner of Hong Kong's Peninsula Hotel and other properties.
 The tower and tram are jointly promoted by the collective branding known as The Peak.

-The Peak Tower is located at an elevation of 396 m, 156 m below the summit of Victoria Peak.
+The Peak Tower is located at an elevation of 396 m (1,299 ft), 156 m (512 ft) below the summit of Victoria Peak.
 Because the architects sought a design which would be prominent on the skyline but would not interrupt the natural line of the hills, they chose a site in a dip along the line of the hills, and restricted the tower's height to 428 m above sea level.

 History

 The Peak Tram opened in 1888.
 A wooden structure was built as its first upper terminus station.

 The current Peak Tower is the second on the site.